PMI – Project Management Institute

 Further information can be found in the project magazine’s interview with the programme manager for the merger of German chapters (in German only).

 In June 2020, the PMI published a survey on the impact of COVID19 on the project business.
 Here you can find the report.

 Further information can be found on the PMI website.

-In addition to PMI, there are other project management associations such as the Austalian Institute of Project Management (AIPM) and the International Project Management Association (IPMA).
+In addition to Project Management Institute, there are other project management associations such as the Australian Institute of Project Management (AIPM) and the International Project Management Association (IPMA).

 Here you will find additional information from our Smartpedia section: